-4. Our financial commitment to students
+5. Our financial commitment to students

-Refund and Compensations
+5.1 Refund and Compensations

 Refunds are only made when a course is cancelled by the College.
 All decisions about refunds should be referred to the Chief Operating Officer.
+For more information on this, please refer to the Tuition Fee and Refund Policy.